lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - Kubernetes: treat driver/executor as pods, handle ephemeral storage vs PVCs for state, use ServiceAccount/RBAC/secrets and consider the Spark operator.
 - Standalone: simpler but fewer HA features—ensure external log aggregation, supervise driver, and be careful with dynamic allocation and shuffle persistence.

-If you want, I can produce a short list of concrete Spark config keys and example values for each cluster manager relevant to Structured Streaming.

 ## How do you scale streaming jobs horizontally and vertically, and what metrics inform scaling decisions?
 Horizontal (scale-out)